jackapbutler/scratch-learning/README.md

 # scratch-learning
-A learning repository for developing intuition about machine learning
+A learning repository for developing intuition about computer science, machine learning and related topics